YiteWang/CS547-final-project/README.md

 ### How to use the Code

-Clone this repo to your machie.
+Clone this repo to your machine.

 Put the dataset you want to folder `datasets`.